Library

 The Conservation Department of the Boston Athenaeum then housed the collection until 1986, when yet another move was necessary.
 William Anthony, newly settled in Iowa City as the first University of Iowa Libraries’ book conservator, was also the Guild Standards Chairman.
 He smoothed the way for the Library to come to Iowa’s Main Library Department of Special Collections & University Archives.
 The agreement between the Guild and the University stipulates that Guild members may continue to borrow items via the mail, but also allows anyone, Guild member or not, access in the Special Collections’ Reading Room.

-Pamela Spitzmueller took over the Librarian duties when she became Book Conservator at Iowa in 1989, after Anthony’s death, and Jane Meggars undertook the duties in 1999.
-Special Collections librarian Dick Kolbet converted earlier card and paper records, incorporated records for over 100 items donated by retiring binder Stella Patri, and mounted an HTML catalogue online in the late 1990s.
-This descriptive author-title list has since been kept to date by Meggers and Sid Huttner.
-Effective October 2011, Ann Frellsen took over the librarian duties.
+Pamela Spitzmueller took over the Librarian duties when she became Book Conservator at Iowa in 1989, after Anthony’s death.
+Special Collections librarian Dick Kolbet converted earlier card and paper records, created records for over 100 items donated by retiring binder Stella Patri, and migrated to an online catalogue in the late 1990s.
+This descriptive author-title list has been maintained by Sid Huttner and all following Guild Librarians.
+Anna Embree served as Librarian from 1999 until she was succeeded by Jane Meggars in 2002.
+Ann Frellsen was elected to the position in 2011 and served three terms.
+Jay Tanner became Librarian in 2017 and facilitated the collection's donation to the University of Iowa in 2022.

-The Library currently occupies about 120 linear feet with over 700 monographs focused on bookbinding (including manuals), the history of binding, and bookbinders.
-There are many exhibition catalogs and volumes pertaining to calligraphy, printing, papermaking and decorated papers, and conservation.
-By exchange of the Guild’s Newsletter and Journal, the Library receives issues of periodicals from similar organizations in England, France, Spain, the Netherlands, and Australia.
-The Library also houses videotapes and DVDs produced by the Guild to raise the standards of bookbinding craftsmanship in the United States.
-These document the annual Guild Standards Seminars (begun in 1982 and videotaped from 1984) and demonstrate techniques that no print text can describe so thoroughly.
-They are now the most frequently borrowed items.
+At the time of the collection's transfer of ownership to the University, it occupied 120 linear feet with over 700 monographs focused on bookbinding (including manuals), the history of binding, and bookbinders.
+The collection includes exhibition catalogs and volumes pertaining to calligraphy, printing, papermaking and decorated papers, and conservation.
+By exchange of the Guild’s Newsletter and Journal, the Library received issues of periodicals from similar organizations in England, France, Spain, the Netherlands, and Australia.

 For additional history of the Library see “The Guild of Book Workers Collection at Iowa” by Pam Spitzmueller (~13 MB PDF) which appeared in the February 1996 issue of the Friends Newsletter, published by the Friends of the University of Iowa Libraries.